-The School Recycling Club assists schools in implementing, maintaining and improving recycling programs!
+The School Recycling CLUB assists schools in implementing, maintaining and improving recycling programs!
 We are housed and managed by the Northeast Resource Recovery Association (NRRA).

 The CLUB can give new or existing school groups a chance to join a program that will help them promote or advance their efforts, network with other school groups, and stimulate school recycling, reducing waste and save energy.

-The School Recycling CLUB Benefits:
+The School Recycling CLUB Benefits of Membership:

 - Gain recognition for your school’s recycling efforts;

-- Receive technical assistance for school recycling,
+- Receive discounted Technical Assistance for school recycling program;

 - Access multiple grant opportunities!

-Student Recyclers makes school recycling happen!
+Student Recyclers make school recycling happen!

-Many municipalities have successful recycling programs, but what about the “community within the community”: our schools.
+Many municipalities have successful recycling programs, but what about the “community within the community” – our schools.
 By adopting a school recycling program, schools can establish and reinforce environmentally sound practices throughout the students lives, giving them the opportunity to continue this behavior as adults.